This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 4. Apple Peels

-Who’d have thought apple peels could be used as an antioxidant right?
-And we normally throw it away thinking what good is it?
-But the acids in the peel help in a lot of ways and this is one of them.
-Here are the simple steps to help you clean your aluminum:
+Who’d have thought apple peels could be used as an antioxidant?
+The acids in the peel help in a lot of ways.
+Here are the simple steps to help you clean your aluminum with apple peels:

-1. Add apple peels on the stained pot/pan.
+1. Add apple peels to the stained pot/pan.

 2. Add water to the pot/pan.